iammerin/Ecommerce/README.md

-# Samajilo ecommerce
+# ecommerce
-#### This repo is for the ecommerce project of Samajilo.
+#### This repo is for the ecommerce project.
 This repo will be hosted on Github pages.

 ###### Link to site